Skip To Top Navigation Skip To Content Skip To Section Navigation Skip To Footer

 ---

-Dr. Susie Hansley, Ph.D. is a Keynote Speaker, Master Certified Coach, and Stress Resilience Expert.
-She helps tech leaders, teams, and organizations drive performance & engagement using the science of connection.
+Dr. Susie Hansley, Ph.D. is a Keynote Speaker, Stress Resilience Expert, and Master Certified Coach.
+She works with tech leaders, teams, and organizations to drive performance & engagement using the science of connection.

 Interested in submitting a piece for the NC TECH blog?